-Some could perhaps reject Džino's second example as not truly relevant to a discussion about the relation between archaeology and nationalism, since at stake is obviously pseudoarchaeology.
-But in an article published in the same year in which Osmanagić "discovered" the Visoka pyramid, Alexandru Dragoman and Sorin Oantă-Marghitu, two young Romanian archaeologists, drew the scholarly attention to ceremonies of initiating children into the youth organization of Communist Romania (the so-called "pioneers").9 Such ceremonies often took place in history museums, especially in their sections dedicated to ancient and medieval history.
-The role of the archaeology and history museums in the construction of national identities and nationalisms has just begun to be explored.10 There can be no accident that one of the symbols most frequently used in Romania during the 1970s and 1980s was the Thracian gold helmet from Poiana Cotofenești. În fact, in 1966, the same year in which the youth organization was introduced to Communist Romania, the Romanian actor Amza Pellea appeared as King Decebalus in the box-office hit The Dacians wearing a helmet similar to that from Poiana Cotofenesti, which is in fact 500 years older than the Roman-Dacian wars depicted in the movie.
-An even more interesting case is that of the exhibit organized in Warsaw in 1963 on the anniversary of the millennium of the Polish statehood.
+Some could perhaps reject Džino's second example as not truly relevant to a discussion about the relation between archaeology and nationalism, since the issue at stake is obviously pseudoarchaeology.
+But in an article published in the same year Osmanagić "discovered" the Visoka pyramid, Alexandru Dragoman and Sorin Oantă-Marghitu, two young Romanian archaeologists, drew scholarly attention to ceremonies for initiating children into the youth organization of Communist Romania (the so-called "Pioneers").9 Such ceremonies often took place in historical museums, especially in areas dedicated to ancient and medieval history.
+The role of archaeology and history museums in the construction of national identities and nationalisms has just begun to be explored.
+It is surely no accident that one of the symbols most frequently used in Romania during the 1970s and 1980s was the Thracian gold helmet from Poiana Cotofenesti.
+In fact, in 1966, the same year in which the youth organization was introduced to Communist Romania, the Romanian actor Amza Pellea appeared as King Decebalus in the box-office hit The Dacians, wearing a helmet similar to the one from Poiana Cotofenești, which is in fact 500 years older than the Roman-Dacian wars depicted in the movie.
+An even more interesting case is that of the exhibition organized in Warsaw in 1963 on the anniversary of the millennium of Polish statehood.
 One of the items on display in the exhibit was the reconstruction of a loghouse presented as typically "Slavic."
-Between 1963 and 1965, the Polish archaeologist Edward Dabrowski excavated a 13thcentury castle in Międzyrzecz, near Lubusz (western Poland).
-After visiting the Warsaw exhibit, Dabrowski labeled the castle "Polish," because in its foundations he had just discovered a timber frame that reminded him of the "Slavic" loghouse in the exhibit.
-11 The chain of reactions in this case takes one from archaeology to nationalism and back to archaeology.
+Between 1963 and 1965, the Polish archaeologist Edward Dabrowski excavated a thirteenth-century

-9 Alexandru Dragoman and Sorin Oanță-Marghitu, "Archaeology in Communist and post-Communist Romania," Dacia 50 (2006), 57-76.
+&lt;sup>9 Alexandru Dragoman and Sorin Oanță-Marghitu, "Archaeology in Communist and Post-Communist Romania," Dacia 50 (2006): 57-76.

-10 Pavel Sankot, "La construction de la Tchécoslovaquie, le Musée national et l'archéologie," in L'archéologie, instrument du politique?
+&lt;sup>10 Pavel Sankot, "La construction de la Tchécoslovaquie, le Musée national et l'archéologie," in L'archéologie, instrument du politique ?
 Archéologie, histoire des mentalités et construction européenne.
-Actes du colloque de Luxembourg, 16-18 novembre 2005 (Dijon/Glux-en-Glenne: CRDP de Bourgogne/Bibracte, 2006), pp. 43-53; Hanna Pilcicka-Ciura, "'Poczatki Państwa Polskiego' - wystawa Państwowego Muzeum Archeologicznego w Warszawie (23.06.1960 r.)," in "Chrzest Polski w źródłach archeologicznych".
-Wywiady, edited by Katarzyna Zdeb (Warsaw: Stowarzyszenie Naukowe Archeologów Polskich, Oddział w Warszawie, 2016), pp. 94-101.
+Actes du colloque de Luxembourg, 16-18 novembre 2005 (Dijon: CRDP de Bourgogne; Glux-en-Glenne: Bibracte, 2006), 43-53; Hanna Pilcicka-Ciura, "Początki Państwa Polskiego' - wystawa Państwowego Muzeum Archeologicznego w Warszawie (23.06.1960 r.)" ["The Beginnings of the Polish State" - An Exhibit at the State Museum of Archaeology in Warsaw on June 23, 1960], in Katarzyna Zdeb, ed., "Chrzest Polski w źródłach archeologicznych".
+Wywiady ["The Baptism of Poland Through the Archaeological Evidence."
+Interviews] (Warsaw: Stowarzyszenie Naukowe Archeologów Polskich, Oddział w Warszawie, 2016), 94-101.